paulkarpenko/us-code-ui/uscode/title-07-agriculture/chapter-035-agricultural-adjustment-act-of-1938.md

 **(h) Time limits; reliance** Regulations of the Secretary shall establish time limits for the various steps involved with notice, hearing, decision, and the appeals procedure in order to ensure expeditious handling and settlement of payment limitation disputes.
 Notwithstanding any other provision of law, actions taken by an individual or other entity in good faith on action or advice of an authorized representative of the Secretary may be accepted as meeting the requirement under this section or [section 1308–1 of this title](./chapter-035-agricultural-adjustment-act-of-1938.md#section-1308-1), to the extent the Secretary deems it desirable in order to provide fair and equitable treatment.

+**(i) Adjustment** For the 2025 crop year and each crop year thereafter, the Secretary shall annually adjust the amounts described in subsections (b) and (c) for inflation based on the Consumer Price Index for All Urban Consumers published by the Bureau of Labor Statistics of the Department of Labor.

 ### Statutory Notes

 #### References in Text
+The Internal Revenue Code of 1986, referred to in subsec. (a)(5)(A), (B), is classified generally to Title 26, Internal Revenue Code.

 The Agricultural Act of 2014, referred to in subsecs. (d) and (f)(5)(A), (6)(A), is Pub.
 L. 113–79, Feb.
 7, 2014, 128 Stat.
 649. Title I of the Act is classified principally to chapter 115 (§ 9001 et seq.) of this title.
-Subtitle B of title I of the Act is classified generally to subchapter II (§ 9031 et seq.) of chapter 115 of this title.
-For complete classification of this Act to the Code, see Short Title note set out under [section 9001 of this title](./chapter-115-agricultural-commodity-policy-and-programs.md#section-9001) and Tables.
+For complete classification of this Act to the Code, see short title note set out under [section 9001 of this title](./chapter-115-agricultural-commodity-policy-and-programs.md#section-9001) and Tables.

 Pars.
 (1) and (2) of [section 1308–3a(b) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title7-section1308–3a/b&num=0&edition=prelim), referred to in subsec. (e)(1), were repealed, and new pars.
 (1) and (2) were enacted, by Pub.
 L. 113–79, title I, § 1605(a)(2), Feb.
 7, 2014, 128 Stat.
 707.